 In a mini-seminar and a public lecture, Mark Katz will tell the little-known story of the emergence of hip-hop diplomacy and explain the circumstances that led the State Department to invest, albeit quietly, significant resources into sending hip-hop artists around the world as cultural ambassadors.

-Spring 2019, Spring Planning Session, University of Rochester
+April 24, 2019: Spring Planning Meeting, University of Rochester

 Perspectives on Europe from the Periphery (LLC11)

 April 28, 2019: Spring Research Workshop and Planning Meeting, Colgate University

 This group held one organizational meeting for the semester to map out plans for their multi-year working group activities.
 Working group members also updated each other on present research projects and grants received.

 April 2-3, 2019: Voces Teatrales, Syracuse University and Hobart and William Smith Colleges